elchris/hashtuner/README.md

 It strives to dominate the cost of password hashing with memory, up to a specified "`hard memory limit`", based on a range of desired execution times in seconds.

 # Hard Memory Limit
-* Estimate a server's available memory for concurrent PHP processes, say `8GB`
+* Estimate a server's available memory for concurrent password-hashing processes, say `8GB`
 * Estimate a worst-case scenario for concurrent users logging-in at a given time, say `50`.
 * Divite the two: 8GB / 50 = 160MB
 * `Hard Memory Limit` should be set to `160000` aka 160,000KB